amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 | img-4.jpg  | 0      | 0      | 0        | 1       | 0       |
 | img-5.jpg  | 0      | 0      | 0        | 0       | 1       |

-Once we start to train a deep learning model using Cross Entropy Loss, the model predicts a set of logits for each image like so:
+Let's imagine that we used the above set of 5 images and the labels and trianed a deep learning model which in it's early stages learns to predict a set of LOGITS like so:

 | Image Name | is_dog | is_cat | is_horse | is_bear | is_kroo |
 |------------|--------|--------|----------|---------|---------|